-- 6.5.3.
-Sections 15.8.15 and 15.8.16 of the SLVIA (page 307) state 'The geographic extent over which the seascape/landscape and visual effects will be experienced is also assessed, which is distinct from the size or scale of effect.
-This evaluation is not combined in the assessment of the level of magnitude, but instead expresses the extent of the receptor that will experience a particular magnitude of change and therefore the geographical extents of the significant and not significant effects' and 'The extent of the effects varies depending on the specific nature of Rampion 2 and is principally assessed through analysis of the extent of perceived changes through visibility of the Rampion 2 Offshore Wind Farm.' - 6.5.4.
-The SDNPA would expect the SLVIA and the LVIA to have a jointly considered approach to their Study Areas, however this does not appear to be the case. - 6.5.5.
-The SDNPA accepts that there needs to be a proportional approach to the LVIA, however Section 1.2.13 of the LVIA methodology (Doc Ref 6.4.18.1) states out that 'The Study Area for the LVIA is illustrated in Figure 18.1, Volume 3 (Doc.
+- 7.5.4.
+The SLIVA (APP-056, Sections 15.8.15 and 15.8.16, page 307) states 'The geographic extent over which the seascape/landscape and visual effects will be experienced is also assessed, which is distinct from the size or scale of effect.
+This evaluation is not combined in the assessment of the level of magnitude, but instead expresses the extent of the receptor that will experience a particular magnitude of change and therefore the geographical extents of the significant and not significant effects' and 'The extent of the effects varies depending on the specific nature of Rampion 2 and is principally assessed through analysis of the extent of perceived changes through visibility of the Rampion 2 Offshore Wind Farm.' - 7.5.5.
+The SDNPA would expect the SLVIA and the LVIA to have a jointly considered approach to their Study Areas, however this does not appear to be the case. - 7.5.6.
+The SDNPA accepts that there needs to be a proportional approach to the LVIA, however the LVIA methodology (APP-167, Section 1.2.13, page 7) states out that 'The Study Area for the LVIA is illustrated in Figure 18.1, Volume 3 (Doc.
 Ref.
-6.3.18) and extends to a 2km buffer beyond the proposed DCO Order Limits.' - 6.5.6.
-Section 1.2.14 of the LVIA methodology (Doc Ref 6.4.18.1) sets out that a proportional approach has been taken and that the 'study area must be large enough to capture all likely significant effects'. - 6.5.7.
-GLVIA para 5.2 (page 70) sets out that 'the study area should include the site itself and the full extent of the wider landscape around it which the proposed development may influence in a significant manner'. - 6.5.8.
-The SDNP are concerned that by limiting the LVIA study zone to such an extent prior to assessment is unlikely to 'capture all likely significant effects'. - 6.5.9.
-The implication of using a 2km buffer for the LVIA is clearly seen when considering the ZTV produced for the SLVIA (SLIVA Figure 22) where the visibility of Rampion 2 extends across a significant area of the south coast.
+6.3.18) and extends to a 2km buffer beyond the proposed DCO Order Limits.'
+The LVIA methodology (APP-167, Section 1.2.14, page 7) sets out that a proportional approach has been taken and that the 'study area must be large enough to capture all likely significant effects'. - 7.5.7.
+GLVIA para 5.2 (page 70) sets out that 'the study area should include the site itself and the full extent of the wider landscape around it which the proposed development may influence in a significant manner' [SDNPA emphasis in bold] - 7.5.8.
+The SDNP are concerned that by limiting the LVIA study zone to such an extent prior to assessment is unlikely to 'capture all likely significant effects'. - 7.5.9.
+The implication of using a 2km buffer for the LVIA is clearly seen when considering the ZTV produced for the SLVIA (SLVIA (APP-090 Figures 15.18- 15.24) where the visibility of Rampion 2 extends across a substantial area of the south coast and the ZTV produced for the LVIA (APP-098 Figures 18.4a-18.4d)) which show that the visibility of the onshore cable corridor extends across a substantial area of the SDNP. - 7.5.10.
+Despite the wide geographical extents shown on the ZTVs, Figure 18.1 (APP-098) which shows a very limited the buffer zone, at 2km, set from the centre of the proposed DCO Order Limits, which appears to form the basis for other figures going forwards. - 7.5.11.
+The limitations of such a restricted Study Area imply that new or materially different environmental effects may be missing from the ES.
+This in turn does not allow for appropriate mitigation strategies to be developed or allow comprehensive consideration of the proposals by stakeholders. - 7.5.12.
+The DCO Order Limits include areas around all access routes, as well as the cable route, however the indicated buffer zone does not included the full extent required, , for example there are access roads close to Findon that lie outside the 2km buffer zone. - 7.5.13.
+The LVIA methodology (APP-167, Section 1.2.16, page 8) states that 'The LVIA Study Area therefore defines a limit, based on...knowledge of similar projects including East Anglia TWO and THREE, Rampion 1, Norfolk Vanguard and Thanet Extension offshore wind farms.'